To Kill a Mockingbird (film): Awards and honors

+The February 2020 issue of New York Magazine lists To Kill a Mockingbird as among "The Best Movies That Lost Best Picture at the Oscars."

 Music

 Elmer Bernstein's score for To Kill a Mockingbird is regarded as one of the greatest film scores and has been recorded three times.
 It was first released in April 1963 on Ava; then Bernstein re-recorded it in the 1970s for his Film Music Collection series; and finally, he recorded the complete score (below) in 1996 with the Royal Scottish National Orchestra for the Varese Sarabande Film Classics series.